pip-services/pip-services-docs/content/en/dart/grpc/services/grpc_service.md

 `@override`
 > bool isOpen()

-- **returns**: bool -True if the endpoint is open with an actively listening GRPC server.
+- **returns**: bool -true if the endpoint is open with an actively listening gRPC server.

 #### instrument